In case of conflict between personal law and act of Parliament, which will hold the field? SC to examine | Law-Order

 The high court had dismissed her plea against the trial court's order observing that since she was a ''minor'', her case would be dealt with in accordance with the Juvenile Justice (Care and Protection) Act, 2015 and as she did not want to join her parents, the order sending her to the shelter home was correct.

-The girl, in her plea in the top court, has said that as per Muslim marriage law, once a girl attains the age of puberty, that is 15 years, she is independent to take decisions for her life and is competent to marry any one of her choice.
+The girl, in her plea in the top court, has said that as per the Mohammedan Law, once a girl attains the age of puberty, that is 15 years, she is independent to take decisions for her life and is competent to marry any one of her choice.

 The top court had then agreed to examine her plea and issued a notice to the Uttar Pradesh government seeking its response.